CH

 Without even searching, we were presented with the opportunity to own this unique girl.
 Quest has been with us since Spring 2024.
 And we’ve been focused on transitioning her into our lifestyle, training basics, providing proper socialization and exposure, and just having fun together.

-Quest is 17.5” tall and about 35lbs.
+Quest is about 18” tall and about 38lbs.
 We think she will be on the smaller side, but she is built nicely.
 Her structure is lovely.
 Don’t let her size fool you, as she is speedy and springy.
 Quest is great in the home with a solid off switch.
 Low arousal but with a medium drive.

 In the first summer of owning Quest, this girl racked up some Puppy Aptitude titles after just one weekend of competing in NASDA scent trials.
 Shortly after, she earned her RATN title in Barn Hunting, proving she has a little nose on her.
 She then received her Farm Dog Certificate and competed in conformation.